JAIR0MEL0/ServiceNow-Cluster-Analysis/README.md

 2. Clustering to find out ways to reduce incidents
 3. Find patterns to uncover ways to increase more online chats
 4. Ways to move from L3 to L1 support
+5. Consolidation or reduccion of Support Groups, which will translate into less vendors.
+6. Look for ways to become more preventive and less reactive.
+Identify causes and club incidents that could reduce reactivive.
+This means relability.

 ## Data understanding